-Mr. Lauer has served as our director and as a member of our Investment Advisor's investment committees since our initial public offering in June 2011 and as our President since September 2016.
-Additionally, Mr. Lauer is a manager of our Investment Advisor.
-Mr. Lauer is an interested director due to his position with the Investment Advisor.
-Mr. Lauer has more than 30 years of experience investing debt and equity capital in lower middle-market companies.
-Mr. Lauer was a managing partner of Fidus Partners, LLC, an investment banking firm, from 2008 to June 2011.
-From 2004 to 2008, Mr. Lauer was a managing director of Allied Capital Corporation, a publicly-traded business development company, and member of that firm's Management Committee from 2006 to 2008, Private Finance Investment Committee from 2005 to 2008, and Senior Debt Fund Investment Committee from 2007 to 2008.
-Prior to joining Allied Capital Corporation, Mr. Lauer worked with the Global Sponsor Finance Group of GE Capital, the financial services unit of General Electric, the Leveraged Capital Group at Wachovia Securities and its predecessor, First Union Securities, Inc., a retail brokerage and institutional capital markets and investment banking firm, and the Platform Components Division of Intel Corporation.
-Mr. Lauer earned a bachelor of business administration from the University of Notre Dame and master of business administration from the University of Notre Dame's Mendoza College of Business.
+Mr. Ross has served as chairman of our board of directors and our chief executive officer, and as chairman of our Investment Advisor's investment committees, since our initial public offering in June 2011.
+Additionally, Mr. Ross is the chief executive officer and a manager of our Investment Advisor.
+Mr. Ross is an interested director due to his positions with the Company and our Investment Advisor.
+Mr. Ross has more than 30 years of debt and equity capital investing experience with lower middle-market companies.
+Mr. Ross co-founded Fidus Capital, LLC, the predecessor firm to our Investment Advisor, in 2005.
+From February 2007 to June 2011, Mr. Ross served as a member of the investment committee of Fidus Mezzanine Capital GP, LLC, Fund I's former general partner.
+From 2002 to 2005, Mr. Ross was a managing director and the head of the Chicago office for Allied Capital Corporation, a publicly-traded business development company, where he focused on making debt and equity investments in middle-market companies.
+Prior to joining Allied Capital Corporation, Mr. Ross co-founded Middle Market Capital, a merchant banking group of Wachovia Securities and its predecessor, First Union Securities, Inc., a retail brokerage and institutional capital markets and investment banking firm.
+Mr. Ross earned a bachelor of arts from Southern Methodist University and a master of business administration from the University of Notre Dame's Mendoza College of Business.
+Mr. Ross is the brother of John J. Ross, II, a manager of our Investment Advisor and a member of its investment committee.